 The 2025 Road Bond projects for Precinct 2 include 19 planned road reconstruction assignments.

-Completed – Capitol Hill Rd, Butera Rd and Phase 1 of Hardin Store Rd.
+Completed – Capitol Hill Rd, Butera Rd, Wright Rd, Rabon Chapel Rd, Pine Ln, Goodson Loop and Phase 1 of Hardin Store Rd.

 Significant progress is being made on current projects.
 Each active construction site is monitored daily by supervisors, who address any concerns directly.
 The road reconstruction process is complex and involves multiple stages.
-If construction is ongoing, the project is still in progress.
 The project is deemed complete only upon the final approval of our supervisors.

 All projects listed under the Road Bond for Precinct 2 will be addressed as scheduling permits.
 Key considerations for initiating work include the absence of interference from ongoing external utility projects, the availability of construction crews, the procurement of materials from local suppliers, securing right-of-way permissions from landowners and railroad companies, and favorable weather conditions.